-Students can join Goldwyn Plus at any point in the secondary phase of their education as long as there is a place available and their needs meet the admissions criteria.
+Most pupils will join Goldwyn 6th Form College at the beginning of Year 12.
+However, it is possible for students to join during Year 12 or later, as long as there is a place available and their needs meet the admissions criteria.

-How are special educational needs identified and assessed at Goldwyn?
+How are special educational needs identified and assessed at Goldwyn 6th Form College?

-Before most students join Goldwyn, their special educational needs have usually been identified and recorded in their EHCP and / or in SEN Support records at their previous placement.
+Before most students join Goldwyn 6th Form College, their special educational needs have usually been identified and recorded in their EHCP and / or in SEN Support records at their previous placement.

 However, it is also possible that a student has, or may develop, special educational needs that have not been identified before.
-When necessary, Goldwyn will use observations and / or further assessment to find out more about a student's individual learning needs so that the correct kind of support can be provided.
+When necessary, Goldwyn 6th Form College will use observations and / or further assessment to find out more about a student's individual learning needs so that the correct kind of support can be provided.

-Goldwyn uses a range of ways to identify and assess SEN, including
+Goldwyn 6th Form College uses a range of ways to identify and assess SEN, including

-- assessment of reading, spelling and language skills. - student observations during teaching and learning. - observational checklists. - strengths and difficulties questionnaires. - informal discussion with students and parents or carers. - monitoring of academic / vocational progress. - monitoring of other progress data, including social and emotional development.
+- assessment of literacy and numeracy skills. - student observations during teaching and learning. - informal discussion with students and parents or carers. - monitoring of academic / vocational progress. - monitoring of other progress data, including social and emotional development.

-At Goldwyn, we are experienced in using the following assessment tools:
+At Goldwyn 6th Form College, we are experienced in using the following assessment tools:

-- WRAT4 (Reading and Spelling). - BKSB (English and Maths). - WRIT (General Ability). - DASH (Speed of Handwriting). - Boxall Profiles (Social and Emotional Development). - PASS (Positive Attitude to Self and School Social and Emotional Development). - Strengths and Difficulties Questionnaires (Social and Emotional Development). - Secondary Language Link (Understanding of Language).
+- WRAT4 (Reading and Spelling).

+- BKSB / NCFE (English and Maths).

+- WRIT (General Ability).

+- DASH (Speed of Handwriting).

+- SDQ (Social Difficulties Questionnaire).

-In addition, Goldwyn has a Specialist Teaching and Learning Service which can explore specific learning difficulties such as Dyslexia and Dyscalculia.
+In addition, Goldwyn Education Group has a Specialist Teaching and Learning Service which can explore specific learning difficulties such as Dyslexia and Dyscalculia, as well as Communication and Interaction Needs and Social, Emotional and Mental Health Needs.